-We will be celebrating soon the feast days of two of my favorite saints, my sister saints, of St. Therese and St. Faustina.
+We will soon celebrate the feast days of two of my favorite saints, St. Therese and St. Faustina, whom I’ve come to regard as sister saints.

-Their main purpose was to show through their lives and words the depth meaning of Christ’s teaching:
+Their primary mission was to exemplify, through their lives and words, the profound significance of Christ’s teaching: that God’s Mercy is extended to all sinners.

 St. Therese advises to her sister,